Irash-Perera/RPAL-Project/README.md

 - `output_driver.py`: This script generates the output.

 ## Running the Scripts

+You can simply follow the instructions in "Instructions to run.txt".

+OR,

 You can run the scripts using the provided Makefile.
 Here are the available commands: